UCREL/pymusas/CONTRIBUTING.md

 #### Module docstrings

-Module docstrings can start with a description of the module, within that description in can include an `# Attributes` section that lists the (global) variables that can be accessed through the module.
+Module docstrings can start with a description of the module, within that description it can include an `# Attributes` section that lists the (global) variables that can be accessed through the module.
 In some case the `# Attributes` you list do not have to be a complete list, but rather a list of the attributes that need explaining.

 #### Method and Function docstrings